Do you make the effort to consciously nurture your midlife marriage?

 Don’t assume it will survive on its own.
 Think of your marriage as an infant.
 Nurture it.
 Help it.
 Love it.
 Recognize that you have power to craft a lasting relationship, and own that power.

 “BEING IN A LONG MARRIAGE IS A LITTLE BIT LIKE THAT NICE CUP OF COFFEE EVERY MORNING – I MIGHT HAVE IT EVERY DAY, BUT I STILL ENJOY IT.”STEPHEN GAINES

 Read More About Relationships:

 - 3 Keys to a Lasting Marriage

 - 3 Questions to Ask Yourself Before a Difficult Conversation with Your Partner

 - How to Support Your Partner During a Difficult Conversation

 - What is Kindness and Why is it Important?

-Final Thoughts on 4 Ways to Nurture Your Midlife Marriage
+Final Thoughts on 4 Ways to Keep Your Midlife Relationship Strong and Healthy

 I encourage you to try out these ways of nurturing your midlife marriage, if only to see how they work for your relationship.
 Again, I encourage you to: